ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-linux-networking-frr.md

 ifconfig vlan2 up
 ```

-Note: Here the assumption is, we have created 2 overlay VM's and creating 2 port representers for those VM's.
+Note: Here the assumption is, we have created 2 overlay VM's and creating
-Port representer should always be in the format: `lowercase string 'vlan'+'vlanID'`
+2 port representers for those VM's.
+Port representer should always be in
+the format: `lowercase string 'vlan'+'vlanID'`

-### Create intergation bridge and add ports to the bridge
+### Create integration bridge and add ports to the bridge

 Create OvS bridge, VxLAN tunnel and assign ports to the bridge.